perlitz/perlitz.github.io/_posts/2019-13-12-my-favorite-films.markdown

 description: A list of movies I like
 ---

-This is an ongoing list of no particular order containing some of favorite films, all of the movies in the list are such that I consider either intresting, importent of just fun.
-I have choosen to add Rotten-Tomatoes top-critic score[^1] which I find to be the most informative of the scores.
+This is an ongoing list of no particular order containing some of favorite films, all of the movies in the list are such that I consider either interesting, important of just fun.
+I have chosen to add Rotten-Tomatoes top-critic score[^1] which I find to be the most informative of the scores.
 Enjoy the list :)

 - [The Square (2017)](https://www.rottentomatoes.com/m/the_square_2017) (77%)